Brett-Tanner/Journal/2024/Aug_24.md

 ### LMS

-- [x] Remove ability to edit course_lessons/resources through course form, is insanity
 - Github issues
   - [] #67 scope tests to organisations/courses somehow
-    - [x] Modify test scope to go thru course for school staff
-      - [x] Update seeds to take it into account
-      - Will want to only see current or past tests
     - [] Separate test index into current/past tests for school staff
     - [] Add accepts_nested_attributes to the form/controller/model for Test
     - [] Show the date range the test will be held over